yusufKilicarslan/phonebook-backend/README.md

 # phonebook-backend

-Back-end of a simple phonebook application using Express.js and MongoDB
+Backend of a simple phonebook application using Express.js and MongoDB

 Build directory is the production build of [this React app](https://github.com/yusufake/phonebook-frontend)